Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Share:

-In the rapidly evolving landscape of modern tech, system reliability has become a critical factor for businesses to succeed.
-To ensure the stability and performance of complex distributed systems, companies are relying on observability—a concept that isn’t synonymous, but instead goes beyond traditional monitoring approaches.
-In this blog post, we will explore what observability is, the differences between telemetry data of metrics, logs, and traces, and why observability pipelines are essential for complete visibility.
+In the rapidly evolving landscape of modern tech, system reliability has become critical for businesses to succeed.
+To ensure the stability and performance of complex distributed systems, companies rely on observability—a concept that isn’t synonymous but goes beyond traditional monitoring approaches.
+In this blog post, we will explore observability, the differences between telemetry data of metrics, logs, and traces, and why observability pipelines are essential for complete visibility.

 What is Observability?

-As our CEO, Mike Kelly, defined with The Cube at KubeCon EU, “There are many answers to that question but there’s a technical answer in that it’s the ability to know the state of a system.”
-Ultimately one is wanting to gain insights/analysis into the internal workings of a system based on its external outputs.
-Unlike monitoring, which focuses on specific metrics or predefined events, observability aims to provide a complete understanding of not just the system’s state, but also behavior and performance.
-It enables teams to proactively identify issues, troubleshoot problems, and make informed decisions to improve system reliability.
+As our CEO, Mike Kelly, defined with The Cube at KubeCon EU, “There are many answers to that question, but there’s a technical answer in that it’s the ability to know the state of a system.”
+Ultimately, one wants to gain insights/analysis into the internal workings of a system based on its external outputs.
+Unlike monitoring, which focuses on specific metrics or predefined events, observability aims to provide a complete understanding of the system’s state, behavior, and performance.
+It enables teams to identify issues proactively, troubleshoot problems, and make informed decisions to improve system reliability.

 Telemetry: Understanding the differences between Metrics, Logs, and Traces

-To achieve observability, it is crucial to have a clear understanding of the different types of telemetry data that can be collected and analyzed.
-Now there’s debate of other forms but we’ll stick to the basics of metrics, logs, and traces:
+To achieve observability, it is crucial to clearly understand the different types of telemetry data that can be collected and analyzed.
+Now, there’s debate about other forms, but we’ll stick to the basics of metrics, logs, and traces:

 Metrics

-Metrics are quantitative measurements that provide insights into the behavior of a system over time.
+Metrics are quantitative measurements that provide insights into a system's behavior over time.
 They are typically numeric values representing a particular aspect of system performance, such as response time, error rate, or resource utilization.
 Metrics are essential for tracking trends, setting thresholds, and triggering alerts based on predefined conditions.

 Logs

 Logs are textual records that capture specific events and activities within a system.
-They provide detailed information about what happened, when it happened, and potentially why it happened.
-Logs are valuable for troubleshooting issues, conducting post-incident analysis, and auditing system activities.
-They often include information such as timestamps, log levels, error messages, and contextual data.
+They provide detailed information about what happened when it happened, and potentially why it happened.
+Logs are valuable for troubleshooting issues, conducting post-incident analysis and auditing system activities.
+They often include timestamps, log levels, error messages, and contextual data.

 Traces